 Boraginaceae or Borage Family

-Growth Habit: Biennial, grows up to 3 feet tall.
+Growth Habit: Herbaceous biennial or short lived perennial, grows 1 to 2 feet tall.

 Reproduction: By seed.

 Handpulling: Pulling blueweed is effective for smaller infestations, especially if the soil is moist.
 Be sure to remove the entire taproot, otherwise the plant will regenerate from the leftover rootstock.
 If plants have already begun to flower they should be bagged for disposal to prevent further seed spread on site.
 Stiff hairs on the stems and leaves can cause irritation, so gloves and long sleeves are recommended.

 Mowing: Mowing blueweed will provide you with short-term prevention of seed production, but re-sprouting and flowering will occur below the level of the blades after continued mowing.
 This method alone is not recommended for long-term management of this species.

 Grazing: Blueweed has been shown to contain pyrrolizidine alkaloids, which are toxic to horses and cattle if ingested.
 While sheep and goats have shown resistance to these alkaloids, grazing is not a recommended control action for this species.

 Herbicides: The following herbicides are labelled for control of blueweed.
 Always consult product labels and read them carefully to ensure correct species/land management usage and chemical application.

 |Escort||metsulfuron||1 oz/acre||most effective if applied on rosettes in spring or fall||Cannot be used near wells, surface water or shallow ground water|